-Lawyers’ Assistance Program is a not-for-profit organization that helps Illinois lawyers, judges, law students, and their families with alcohol abuse, drug dependency, or mental health problems.
-Our services include education, information and referral, peer assistance, and intervention.
+Lawyers’ Assistance Program is a not-for-profit organization that helps Illinois lawyers, judges, law students, and their families concerned about alcohol abuse, drug dependency, or stress related issues like anxiety, burnout, depression, and many others.
+Our services include individual and group therapy, assessments, education, peer support, and intervention.

 Confidentiality is guaranteed.
 Illinois Supreme Court Rule 1.6. cloaks in confidentiality all information received by LAP volunteers and trained interveners during interventions and related meetings.
 Both the volunteer and client are assured that anything disclosed is specifically protected by the attorney client privilege.
 The only exception is if the client signs a release of information and asks LAP to report on his or her behalf to another organization or individual.
 Additionally, the Alcoholism and Drug Addiction Interveners and Reporter Immunity Law guarantees immunity for LAP Volunteers and those who participate in its work.

 What Happens When

 You Call LAP

 MEET WITH A LAP CLINICIAN: LAP will invite you to come into our offices for a consultation and assessment.
 Because we serve the entire state of Illinois from just two offices, occasionally our clients are geographically too removed for an in person appointment.
 In such cases, the consultation and assessment will be conducted over the telephone, and the LAP staff will work to find you confidential and affordable services which are geographically convenient.